Python App & API

 python3 mod-api.py

-The FastAPI UI is automatically generated and provides interactive API documentation.
-It can also be useful for developing the Shiny for Python app.
+The FastAPI UI is automatically generated and provides interactive API documentation, and the Vetiver will be useful for developing our Shiny for Python app.

 FastAPI Interface